millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 ``Tools > Settings > AI Assistance``

 and make sure both options are unchecked.
-(Generative AI is a very useful tool -- and it's really cool -- but it's more of a hindrance when your goal is to learn a new programming language.)
+(Generative AI is a very useful tool, but it's more of a hindrance when your goal is to learn a new programming language.)

 Running Code in Cells